Escapes¶

 won’t because it is transformed into the application of a closed

-function taking a single parameter, a
+function taking a single parameter, a, to the argument

 {